Egorikhin/angular/aio/content/guide/ngmodule-faq.md

 ## Should I add application-wide providers to the root `AppModule` or the root `AppComponent`?

- Define application-wide providers by specifying `providedIn: 'root'` on its `@Injectable()` decorator (in the case of services) or at `InjectionToken` construction (in the case where tokens are provided).
+ Define application-wide providers by specifying `providedIn: 'root'` on its `@Injectable()` decorator (in the case of services) or at `InjectionToken` letruction (in the case where tokens are provided).
 Providers that are created this way automatically are made available to the entire application and don't need to be listed in any module.

 If a provider cannot be configured in this way (perhaps because it has no sensible default value), then register application-wide providers in the root `AppModule`, not in the `AppComponent`.